Mark Ruffin

-Mark Ruffin is an American broadcaster, producer, and writer.
+Mark Anthony Ruffin (born September 24, 1956) is an American broadcaster, producer, and writer.
 He has won the regional Chicago / Midwest Emmy Awards two times, and has been nominated for a Grammy Award.
 Ruffin has been the Program Director/On-Air host for Sirius XM's Real Jazz channel since 2007.

 Ruffin received both the Jazz Journalists Association's Career Excellence Award in Broadcasting and the Duke Dubois Humanitarian Award from Jazz Week in 2017.

+Ruffin is on the board of jurors for the Peabody Awards.

 Biography

 Mark Anthony Ruffin, was born in Chicago, IL on September 24, 1956.
 Ruffin's parents had a record store on the west side of the city for the first eight years of his life.
 He grew up in the suburb town of Maywood, Illinois where he graduated from Proviso East High School and studied Radio/TV and music at Southern Illinois University/Carbondale.
 Mark is the father to three sons: Melcolm Xavier Ruffin, Sidney-Bechet Mandela Ruffin, and Kenyatta Hents Philips-Ruffin.